 11. This policy has been made available to school personnel, published on the school website and provided to the Parents' Association.
-A copy of this policy will be made available to the students in student friendly language.
+A copy of this policy will be made available to the and posters throughout the school communicate important aspects of the policy to all students in student friendly language.

 Department and the patron if requested.
-The policy has been discussed with the Student every school year.
-Written notification that the review has been completed will be made available to school personnel, published on the school website and provided to the Parents'
+The policy has been discussed with the Student Council school year.
+Written notification that the review has been completed will be made available to school personnel, published on the school website and provided to the Parents' Association.
+A record of the review and its outcome will be made available, if requested, to the patron and the